marain-dotnet/Marain.Workflow/docs/introduction.md

 While it can be difficult to justify adopting a workflow engine when building these systems, the real value comes when the underlying business processes - the workflows - need to be modified.
 Since the workflows themselves are modelled within the system, they are the focal point for changes; should new conditions or actions be needed to support the changes, they are straightforward to add to the codebase.

-Using a workflow engine also helps answer questions around how to migrate from one version of a workflow to the next - for example, it is straightforward to have two versions of a workflow exist side-by-side in the workflow engine, with existing workflow instance continuing to use an previous version of a workflow and new instances based on a new version.
+Using a workflow engine also helps answer questions around how to migrate from one version of a workflow to the next - for example, it is straightforward to have two versions of a workflow exist side-by-side in the workflow engine, with existing workflow instances continuing to use an previous version of a workflow and new instances based on a new version.

 ## Why use *this* workflow engine?